zooldk/tigase-book/clustering.md

 # Clustering

 Clustering in tigase is quite straight forward.
 When configured correctly the nodes in the cluster will automatically find each other and join the cluster.
-If a node have failed or is taken down for maintainance, all the other nodes will be notified and i will continue its operations normaally.
+If a node have failed or is taken down for maintainance, all the other nodes will be notified and will continue its operations normally.
 All of the clients that were connected to the node currently down, have to do re-connect again, and connect to a load balancer that will distribute it to a node that is up.
 All presence and messages will be as in normal single-node (non-cluster) operation and work out of the box.
-The proper way of doing re-connect for clients can be found in the core [RFC6120, chapter 3.3](https://tools.ietf.org/html/rfc6120#page-19)
+The proper way of doing re-connect for clients are described in the core [RFC6120, chapter 3.3](https://tools.ietf.org/html/rfc6120#page-19)

 Clustering and load balancing can be achieved in various ways.
 The most common way is to have a load balancer (either software or hardware) in front that will balance between the nodes in the cluster.
-Another way is to use DNS SERV to make the balancing between the nodes.
+Another way is to use DNS SRV records to make the balancing between the nodes.

 ## Prerequisites